 403(b) Supplemental Retirement

-Rice University offers all paid employees and students with a stipend the opportunity to contribute to a 403(b).
-The salary reduction is made with pre-tax dollars and the earnings accumulate on a tax-deferred basis.
+Rice University offers all paid employees the opportunity to contribute to a 403(b).
+If the salary reduction is made with pre-tax dollars, the earnings accumulate on a tax-deferred basis.
+If the salary reduction is made on a post-tax basis in a Roth 403(b), the salary reduction and growth are not taxable when you withdraw them.
 You choose how to invest the funds based on your risk tolerance.
 Please be sure to review and choose your investment options and designate a beneficiary (see below) for your investments.

-Effective January 1, 2013, all new and re-hired faculty and staff will be automatically enrolled in the 403(b) plan with a 4% contribution rate.
+All new and re-hired faculty and staff will be automatically enrolled in the pre-tax 403(b) plan with a 4% contribution rate if no other election is made within 30 days.

-You may opt-out of this enrollment when you complete your new hire paperwork, or at any time thereafter (with changes effective on the first paycheck of the following month).
+You may opt-out of this enrollment when you complete your new hire paperwork, or at any time thereafter, with changes effective on the next pay check.
 Here is a link to the new hire notice regarding the automatic enrollment in the 403(b) plan.
-If you wish to contribute more or less to the plan, you may make this election by completing the Salary Reduction Agreement and submitting it to HR through interoffice mail at MS-92, scanning and e-mailing the form to benefits @Rice.edu.
+If you wish to contribute more or less to the plan, you may make this election by visiting the netbenefits website

-For calendar year 2016, you may contribute up to $18,000 if below age 50 for the entire calendar year.
-If you are 50+ at any time during the calendar year, your maximum contribution is$24,000.
-The additional $6,000 is known as a catch-up contribution.
+For calendar year 2020, you may contribute up to $19,500 if below age 50 for the entire calendar year.
+If you are 50+ at any time during the calendar year, your maximum contribution is $26,000.

 You may be eligible for different type of “catch-up” provision if you have at least 15 years of employment service with the university.
 By law, we are required to count any age 50+ contributions toward your catch-up contributions before they are counted as age 50+ contributions.
 Contact a member of your Benefits Team for more information.